alihssan/Visual-Analytics-25/README.md

   - Why Visual Analytics?
 Interview with the Experts
   - Problem Solving with Visual Analytics
   - Visual Introduction to Decision Tree Induction

-## Contact
-For more information, visit the [official course website](https://www.vismd.de/teaching/visual-analytics/).